Action #2654

 Correct handling of H.E.S.S.
 3D energy dispersion IRFs

 Added by Knödlseder Jürgen over 6 years ago.
-Updated almost 6 years ago.
+Updated about 6 years ago.

 Status:ClosedStart date:07/31/2018